Notice of Funding Opportunity

 The City of Huntington has prepared its Five Year Consolidated Plan for the period of FY 2015 through FY 2019.
 The Consolidated Plan is a strategic plan to implement Federal programs for housing and community & economic development activities within the City of Huntington, West Virginia.
 The Consolidated Plan is a requirement of the U.S. Department of Housing and Urban Development (HUD) under the Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), and the Emergency Shelter Grants (ESG) programs.
 This Plan covers the period beginning July 1, 2015 and ending June 30, 2019 and the activities which principally benefit low- and moderate-income individuals.

 The Department of Planning and Development is now accepting applications for Community Development Block Grant Funds to assist with activities that benefit the low- to moderate-income population within the corporate limits of the City of Huntington.
 Applications will be accepted until 4 p.m. on February 26, 2021.
 If you have any further questions, contact Planning and Development at 304.696.5540, Ext.
-2106.
+2106, or email firstname.lastname@example.org.

 VOLUNTEER REHAB PROGRAM